-In 1999, the IHEA adopted a set of performance guidelines for basic hunter education courses.
+In 1999, IHEA-USA adopted a set of performance guidelines for basic hunter education courses.
 These standards have been used internationally by hunter education administrators to evaluate minimum core content in hunter education courses.
-Industry partners including the Washington Department of Fish and Wildlife and hunter-ed.com have used the revised standards to develop new student manuals and alternative delivery methods for hunter education (IHEA Standards website).
+Industry partners including Washington Department of Fish and Wildlife and hunter-ed.com have used the revised standards to develop new student manuals and alternative delivery methods for hunter education (IHEA-USA Standards website).

 Our Commitment to Hunter Education

 Hunter Ed is committed to making sure Washington hunter education students learn the skills and information needed to have a safe, successful, and fun hunt.
 We strive to ensure this Washington online hunter safety course helps you become a more knowledgeable and ethical hunter.
 Educated hunters play an important role in making Washington a leader in conservation and wildlife management.

 We accomplish that goal by working with Washington Department of Fish and Wildlife and IHEA-USA to produce a course that's accurate, interesting, and easy to understand.